 A student who is called to active military duty will be permitted a military leave of absence.
 The student should report his/her obligation for military service in writing to the Dean as soon as reasonably possible after the student receives his/her orders.
 If a new semester has begun, the Dean may authorize a 100% refund of tuition through the 50% refund period.
 The student's courses will be marked with a "W" grade and a record will be made on the transcript to explain the withdrawal.
 Approved periods of military leave of absence will extend the time permitted to complete degree requirements and to graduate.

 The University recognizes that students may experience medical situations that significantly limit their ability to function successfully or safely in their role as students.
 In those situations, students should consider requesting a medical leave of absence (MLOA), which permits students to take a break from University life and their studies, so that they may receive treatment and later return.
-Students interested in a MLOA should contact the SSP Associate Director of Academic Affairs.
-Medical leaves are administered according to the Guidelines on medical leaves of absence, found on the website for the Office of the Vice President for Student Affairs.
+Students interested in a MLOA should contact the SSP Director of Academic Affairs.
+Medical leaves are administered according to the Guidelines on medical leaves of absence, found on the here.
 Approved periods of medical leave will extend the time permitted to complete degree requirements and to graduate.

 The Graduate School offers support for graduate students who need to take leave in connection with the birth of and/or full time care of a new child during their period of enrollment.
 The goal in offering this support is to allow graduate students to continue their studies with as little disruption as possible.
 Parental leave is intended to enable the graduate student to continue to make progress toward his or her degree.
 Consequently, it does not grant additional semesters of funding, although under certain circumstances funding may be deferred.
 Nor does it change the length of time permitted to complete degree requirements and to graduate.
 This policy requires communication and cooperation in good faith between the student seeking the leave, the faculty, and the student's department.
 The terms of the policy are as follows: